Macrometacorp/docs/docs/tutorials/range-search-tutorial.md

 }
 ```

-## Goals

-The following goals need to be accomplished to create the required APIs:
+## 1. Create the Inventory Collection

-1. Create a document collection called `inventory`.
+Create a Document Store collection called `inventory`.
+Be sure to enable the collection stream when you create the collection.
-2. Import the `shoe-inventory.json` file to the new collection.
-You can download the JSON file by right-clicking on this [link](/datasets/shoe-inventory.json) and choosing "Save As".
-3. Create a search view on the `inventory` collection.
-4. Query the view to fetch data from the collection.
-5. Save the query as a Query Worker.
-6. Execute the Query Worker as an API.

-By completing these goals, you will have a functional CRUD API and a search API that can be used to interact with the shoe inventory dataset.

-## Create a Document Collection
-First step is to create collection from Macrometa console:
+The following images show key steps in the process.
+For detailed instructions, refer to [Create a Document Store](../collections/documents/create-document-store).

 ![Create Document Collection](/img/search/range-example/create-collection.png)

-Name of the document store collection is `inventory`:

 ![Create Document Collection](/img/search/range-example/inventory.png)

-## Import Shoe Inventory Data to Inventory Collection
+## 2. Import Shoe Inventory Data into the Inventory Collection

-In the step before, we created a document store collection now we will add test data to that collection.
-From the list of collections select `inventory` collection.
+Add the records from `shoe-inventory.json` to the `inventory` collection.

+The following images show key steps in the process.
+For detailed instructions, refer to [Add Documents from a File](../collections/documents/add-document).

 ![Create Document Collection](/img/search/range-example/import-data.png)

-After importing the file we should have 50 documents in the collection.
+After importing the file, the collection should contain 50 documents with shoe records.
-One document contains various shoe information.
-(Shown at the beginning of this tutorial)

 # Create a CRUD API